spdfg/elektron/README.md

 ```commandline
 go build -o elektron
 ```
 How to run (Use the --help option to get information about other command-line options):

+Use the `-logPrefix` option to provide the prefix for the log file names.

-`./elektron -workload <workload json>`
+`./elektron -master <host:port> -workload <workload json>`

+### Plug-in Scheduling Policy
+Use the `-schedPolicy` option with the name of the scheduling policy to be deployed.

+`./elektron -master <host:port> -workload <workload json> -schedPolicy <scheduling policy name>`

+_Note_: To obtain the list of possible scheduling policy names, use the `-listSchedPolicies` option.

 To run electron with Scheduling Policy Switching Enabled, run the following command,

-`./electron -workload <workload json> -ssp -spConfig <schedPolicy config file>`
+`./electron -master <host:port> -workload <workload json> -ssp -spConfig <schedPolicy config file>`

 Workload schema: